My rating: 4 stars

 “All the woes of tortured life, all its stupendous indictment of high heaven, its innumerable sorrows, seemed to be centred and condensed into that one dreadful, agonized cry.”

 The main characters in this novel are physically described by the narrator and their personalities are not overlooked.
 Malone (dully) lists certain qualities of his companions, which he was able to identify while on their journey through the Atlantic.
 However, it is the perilous situations the characters had to face at the area of the lost world and their reactions to them that end up giving us a solid knowledge about their personalities.
-Several of the previously mentioned characteristics are then corroborated by their actions, while some of their opinions and distrust are reconsidered.
+Several of the previously mentioned characteristics are then corroborated by their actions, while some of their opinions and distrusts are reconsidered.

 Some xenophobic and racist vocabulary is used throughout the book, particularly when the characters are dealing with people who are not from European descent.
-This didn’t surprise me at all because these ideas were still prevalent at the beginning of the 20th century, when the novel was first published.
+This didn’t surprise me at all, because these ideas were still prevalent at the beginning of the 20th century, when the novel was first published.
 Professor Challenger, for example, referred to some of the inhabitants of the Amazon forest in a certain occasion as “underdeveloped savages”.
 But he was in a way proven wrong when their advice was worth following, showing how the ideas of the time about European superiority were not accurate.

 Despite the pacing of the narration near the end feeling slightly rushed, overall it was with excitement that I followed the journey of the characters into a dangerous land worth exploring.
 The Lost World reminded me how interesting books about the natural world can be.